zecure/shadowd.zecure.org/content/overview/shadowd.md

     sudo ./shadowdctl exec web php app/console swd:register --admin --name=arg (--email=arg)

-You need this user account to log in to the web interface.
-The e-mail address is optional.

 For more information about other commands and configuration options check out the [Docker Compose manual](https://docs.docker.com/compose/).

 ## What's next?